kaeken1jp/snippets/Terraform/readme.md

 # command

+Here are some basic Terraform commands that are frequently used:

+## `terraform init`:

+This command initializes a Terraform working directory by downloading the necessary provider plugins and setting up the backend configuration.

+## `terraform plan`:

+This command creates an execution plan that shows the changes Terraform will make to the infrastructure.
+It compares the current state to the desired state defined in your Terraform configuration files.

+## `terraform apply`:

+This command applies the changes and provisions the infrastructure based on the Terraform configuration.
+It prompts for confirmation before making any changes unless the `-auto-approve` flag is used.

+## `terraform destroy`:

+This command destroys the infrastructure defined in the Terraform configuration.
+It prompts for confirmation before destroying unless the `-auto-approve` flag is used.

+## `terraform validate`:

+This command checks the syntax and validates the configuration files in the current directory, ensuring that the Terraform code is correctly written.

+## `terraform fmt`:

+This command automatically formats the Terraform code in the current directory, following Terraform's style conventions.

+## `terraform show`:

+This command displays the current state or a previously generated execution plan in a human-readable format.
+It provides an overview of the resources managed by Terraform.

+## `terraform state`:

+This command allows for advanced management of the Terraform state.
+It provides subcommands to inspect, modify, and manage the state file directly.

+These are some of the fundamental Terraform commands used in managing infrastructure.
+Terraform provides many other commands and options to handle more complex scenarios and interact with various aspects of the Terraform workflow.
+You can explore the Terraform documentation for more details on each command and its usage.

 ## terraform import

 Terraform can import existing infrastructure resources.
 This functionality lets you bring existing resources under Terraform management.